wojtekmaj/react-pdf/README.md

 ### Enable PDF.js worker

 It is crucial for performance to use PDF.js worker whenever possible.
-This ensures that your PDF file will be rendered in a separate thread without affecting page performance.
+This ensures that PDF files will be rendered in a separate thread without affecting page performance.
 To make things a little easier, we've prepared several entry points you can use.

 #### Webpack

-If you use Webpack, you're in luck.
 Instead of directly importing/requiring `'react-pdf'`, import it like so:

 ```js
 import { Document } from 'react-pdf/dist/entry.webpack';
 ```

-…and you're all set!

 #### Parcel

-If you use Parcel, it's not a problem either.
 Instead of directly importing/requiring `'react-pdf'`, import it like so:

 ```js
 import { Document } from 'react-pdf/dist/entry.parcel';
 ```

-…and you're done!

 #### Browserify and others